Ferrisburgh, VT 05491

 The park has:

-• restrooms with flush toilets, hot and cold running water and coin-operated hot showers
+- restrooms with flush toilets, hot and cold running water and token-operated hot showers

 The park also has a large, open pavilion available to rent.
 The pavilion seats up to 300 people and offers electricity, grills, picnic tables, and a nearby restroom.